-The scholarship was created by a gift from American Dental Partners Foundation of Wakefield, Massachusetts, and at the discretion of the Dean of the School of Dentistry, provides awards to third- or fourth-year predoctoral students in good standing who display attributes of a professional capable of entering a dental group practice with the appropriate skills of teamwork, clinical experience, qualities of leadership, and ethical and professional behaviors.
+The scholarship was created by a gift from American Dental Partners Foundation of Wakefield, Massachusetts, and at the discretion of the UTSD Dean, provides awards to third- or fourth-year predoctoral students in good standing who display attributes of a professional capable of entering a dental group practice with the appropriate skills of teamwork, clinical experience, qualities of leadership, and ethical and professional behaviors.

-• Dr. Kenneth H. Porter Operative Dentistry Scholarship
+Dr. Kenneth H. Porter Operative Dentistry Scholarship

 The scholarship, created in memory of longtime faculty member Kenneth H. Porter, D.D.S., provides scholarships to students in good academic standing who present appropriate skills in operative and restorative dentistry, and who exhibit a work ethic in his/her approach that indicates an aptitude for dentistry beyond academic measurement.
-The recipients are selected with the approval of the Dean of the School of Dentistry.
+The recipients are selected with the approval of the UTSD Dean.